 - a.
 Each loading berth shall be of sufficient size to accommodate the types of vehicles likely to use the loading area.
 The minimum loading berth size that presumptively satisfies loading berth needs is at least 12 feet wide and 45 feet long in general industrial, distribution, or warehousing uses.
 For all other uses, a berth as short as 33 feet may be allowed.
-The Zoning Administrator may require a larger loading berth or allow a smaller loading berth on determining that the characteristics of the particular development warrant such increase or reduction and the general standard is met. - b.
+The Zoning Administrator may require a larger loading berth or allow a smaller loading berth on determining that the characteristics of the particular development warrant such increase or reduction and the general standard is met.
+496 - b.
 Each loading berth shall have a least 15 feet of overhead clearance.
+497 a.
+To the maximum extent practicable, loading areas should be located to the rear of the use they serve (see Figure 26-5.2(j): Loading Area Configuration).